jieyang815/project_dfn/Image processing/ReadMe.md

 Segment and reconstruct fiber networks from 2-photon microscopy images.

 ## Data
-Image data are saved under "Image"
+Image data are saved under Image folder:
 - Original image ("SingleImage....tif")
 - Sample data used for reconstruction (5 regions of interests and corresponding ground truth)
 - A simple macro for ImageJ used for manual segmentation ("MeasureAndGetCoor")